 If your work schedule sets your teeth to grinding, make a list of projects you need to get done and front-load it with tasks you can accomplish quickly.
 As you check off accomplishments, you’ll begin to feel in control, and your stress will ease.
 Try scheduling daily chores so that you can attack the most difficult ones when your energy level is highest.
 And delegate.
 Not just to coworkers but also to your children, your spouse, and your friends.

 For women, fight or flight should probably be called “tend or befriend,” because their response to stress is less about fighting or fleeing and more about turning to family and friends, according to Shelley E. Taylor, a professor of psychology at UCLA, and her colleagues.
 Women have more intimate social networks than men do, and when they’re stressed, they turn to these networks for support.
 They’re more likely to seek out the company of other women and less likely to flee or to fight.
-A stress response moderated by a system such as tend or befriend, as Taylor reported in the July 2000 Psychological Review, might help explain why women live five years longer, on average, than men.

 So indulge in the pleasure of family and friends.
 Invite old pals to a women’s night out.
 Call your sister.
 Recent studies show that Americans are feeling more isolated; try to fight that situation.
 It may help you live longer.